NikinAI/TypedGraph/README.md

 ```

 Rules should be able to be written to allow this type of graph structure and no other.
-For instance, we do not want to allow `Knives[Peeled_potatoes, Potatoes] >>> Pot[Peeled_potatoes, Cooked_potatoes]` because the content flow would be inconsistant.
+For instance, we do not want to allow `Knives[Peeled_potatoes, Potatoes] >>> Pot[Peeled_potatoes, Cooked_potatoes]` because the content flow would be inconsistent.
 Following the previous section, we can also write rules to forbid edge construction like `Pot >>> Storage`